lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session03_see.md

 - Medication Management (MM)
 - Psychotherapy (PSY)
 - Aggregate team services (AGG)
-- *Measurement-based stepped care for suicide prevention - coming in fall 2018*
+- Measurement-based stepped care for suicide prevention (SP)

-### 1. Select a service for review
+### 1. Select a module for review
 - Find a variable that is important to you team.
 How is it estimated in this table?
 What are it's units?
 - Where can you find even more detailed information about your team data?
-- Check out columns C and D. What is the difference between these two columns?
+- Check out the last two columns.
+What is the difference between these two columns?

-### 2. Select a second service for review
+### 2. Select a second module for review
-- Check out columns C and D. What is the difference between these two columns?
+- Check out the last two columns.
+What is the difference between these two columns? // *Why are we doing the same task twice?
+Andrew feels like there is an implication that the last two columns' difference change based on the module, which is not true.
 - Find a variable that is important to you team.
 How is it estimated in this table?
 What are it's units?
 - Where can you find even more detailed information about your team data?